Social

 Safety performance

-The Bridgestone Group has established the Global Criteria for Occupational Injury to classify injuries occurring at the Group production, distribution and sales facilities as well as warehouses.
-The Group compiles injury statistics on a quarterly basis and uses any investigations to help prevent similar injuries.
-The Group has globally collected data on lost-time injuries frequency rate (LTIFR)*1 for employees and contractors since 2019 and data on occupational illness frequency rate (OIFR)*2 since 2020.
+The Group has established the Global Criteria for Occupational Injury to classify injuries occurring at Group production sites, distribution and sales facilities, as well as warehouses.
+The Group compiles injury statistics on a quarterly basis and uses any findings to help prevent similar injuries.
+The Group has collected data on the lost-time injury frequency rate (LTIFR) for employees and contractors globally since 2019 and data on occupational illness frequency rate (OIFR) since 2020.

-In 2021, across the Bridgestone Group, there were 26 serious injuries*3 and one fatality among employees at its 4,815 production and logistics sites and retail shops.
+In 2023, across the Group, there were 15 serious injuries*1 and two fatalities among employees at its 4,880 production and logistics sites and retail shops.

-In 2021, the LTIFR of operations in Japan only was below the average of both the Japanese manufacturing industry and rubber product manufacturing.
+In 2023, the LTIFR and severity rate for operations in Japan was below the average for both the Japanese manufacturing industry as a whole and the rubber product manufacturing industry.

 Fatalities (Bridgestone Group)